Early Life and Education

 Philanthropy

-Michael Kim is also known for his philanthropic efforts.
-In 2010, he donated $7.5 million to Haverford College for a new dormitory, and he also contributed to Harvard Business School.
-In 2021, he pledged $27 million to build a public library in Seoul.
-Furthermore, in September 2022, Kim donated $10 million to the Metropolitan Museum of Art in New York.
-In April 2024, Kim donated $25 million to Haverford College to establish an Institute for Ethical Inquiry and Leadership.
+Kim is known for his philanthropic efforts.
+He founded the MBK Scholarship Foundation in 2007 to provide scholarships to students in need.
+He has also donated to Haverford College and Harvard Business School.
+In September 2022, Kim donated $10 million to the Metropolitan Museum of Art in New York.
+In 2024, he donated $25 million to Haverford College to establish the Michael B. Kim Institute for Ethical Inquiry and Leadership, and he pledged $26 million to build a public library in Seoul.